-In addition to Method 537.1, the EPA is currently developing Method 433 for PFAS analysis in drinking water that will improve the accuracy of measuring shortchain PFAS.
+In addition to Method 537.1, the EPA is currently developing a separate method for PFAS analysis in drinking water that will improve the accuracy of measuring short-chain PFAS.
 The method can be done using isotope dilution or an external dilution.
 This method is currently undergoing internal validation and is expected to be released in 2019; EPA may release the new method as a combined method with both procedures listed or will release two new methods to represent each procedure separately.
-This method is expected to capture 11 shortchain PFAS in addition to 14 of the 18 PFAS in Method 537.1.
+This method is expected to capture 11 short-chain PFAS in addition to 14 of the 18 PFAS in Method 537.1.